+III.A.
 Pitch-Around Maneuver

-Figure 3(a) shows aerodynamic moments (solid) and required applied moments (dashed) to complete pitch-around maneuvers for three different constant angular accelerations.
+Figure 4(a) shows aerodynamic moments (solid) and required applied moments (dashed) to complete pitcharound maneuvers for three different constant angular accelerations.
 These results do not represent what actual moments would be required to pitch around the DRA 5.0 reference vehicle, but provide an approximation of the range of moments that could be expected during such a maneuver.
 In this figure, the reference vehicle is pitched around from an initial hypersonic trimmed angle of attack (AoA) of 45° with a constant angular acceleration until the vehicle reaches 180° AoA.
 Note that under these modeling assumptions, the reference vehicle will reach 180° AoA with a non-zero angular velocity, as no control scheme is implemented to ensure the vehicle reaches 180° AoA with zero angular velocity.
 The vehicle reaches 180° AoA with an angular velocity equal to the time duration of the maneuver multiplied by the constant angular acceleration.
 Note, ensuring a zero angular velocity at 180° AoA would require decelerating the vehicle's angular velocity which would result in longer transition times and higher propellant mass for the same maneuver.

 Performing a pitch-around maneuver at higher angular accelerations results in shorter maneuver times and higher peak applied moments.
-Figure 3(b) shows the thrust that would be required to perform each pitch-around maneuver based on the trends in figure 3(a) and a 10m moment arm from the vehicle center of gravity about which RCS thrusters apply force.
+Figure 4(b) shows the thrust that would be required to perform each pitch-around maneuver based on the trends in figure 4(a) and a 10m moment arm from the vehicle center of gravity about which RCS thrusters apply force.
 The reference vehicle is 30m long and the center of gravity is located approximately 16m from the base of the vehicle.
 Therefore, a RCS placement 10m ahead of the center of gravity is judged to be ambitious.
-Figure 3(b) shows that 160 kN of peak force is required from the RCS thrusters to achieve a pitch-around maneuver at 1 deg/s and 430 kN of peak force is required for a maneuver at 5
+Figure 4(b) shows that 200 kN of peak force is required from the RCS thrusters to achieve a pitch-around maneuver at 1 deg/s2 and 420 kN of peak force is required for a maneuver at 5 deg/s2.
+Reference4 identifies the state-of-the-art for high thrust RCS engines as a 90kN Korean engine.
+Additionally, specifications for the initial DRA 5.0 design only required 9kN RCS thrusters for roll/pitch control and a 62kN RCS thruster for yaw control.
+Depending on vehicle structural, packaging, and mass constraints, one can imagine utilizing several RCS engine thrusters to perform a maneuver.
+Based on the current analysis, a maneuver at 5 deg/s2 would require five state-of-the-art RCS thrusters thrusting in the same direction.
+Additionally, in order to arrive at 180° AoA with zero angular velocity, additional RCS engines would be required to decelerate the vehicle.
+The results of this analysis show that RCS thrust requirements far exceed the requirements envisioned in the initial DRA 5.0 study.

-(a)Aerodynamic moments (solid) and commanded moments (dashed)
+(a) Aerodynamic moments (solid) and commanded moments (dashed)

-(b)Commanded thrust force base on 10m moment arm
+(b) Commanded thrust force base on 10m moment arm